moonstone1024/PTD-hook-binaryeater/README.md

 # ptd-hook

+## Disclaimer

+This mod has been provided by binaryeater for free use, and has given express permission to replicate it for use.
+All resources are provided as-is and no to minimal support will be provided outside of the resources already available.
+Moonstone1024 has no experience in using any of the sub-commands used in this mod and therefore is unable to modify this mod to add features. binaryeater is no longer available for contact.

 ## Introduction

 A PTD mod which let you play some part of the games after service shutdown on 2021/10/29...